DavidCDreher/git_practice_baden/README.md

 # git_practice_baden
-This is a playground for our practice session
+This is a playground for our practice session.
+Boooo Portugal!